pzivich/publications-code/FusedCohortStudies/README.md

 ## File Manifesto

-`fusion_examples.py`
+`fusion_example_1.py`
+- Python file to recreate the described example and Table 2 in the paper

+`fusion_example_1.sas`
 - SAS file to recreate the described example and Table 2 in the paper

-`fusion_examples.sas`
+`fusion_example_2.py`
+- Python file to recreate the described Sato et al. example in Appendix Section 8

+`fusion_example_2.sas`
-- SAS file to recreate the described example and Table 2 in the paper
+- SAS file to recreate the described Sato et al. example in Appendix Section 8

+`Satoex20jan26.dat`
+- Sato et al. example data to replicate Appendix Section 8